hyurl/sfn/docs/v06x/en-US/security.md

 }
 ```

-In this example, only the trusted origin `example.com` can now access the URLs
+In this example, only the trusted origin `example.com` can access the URLs
 bound to the controller.

 `cors` property can be set these values: